 The Boy Scout Handbook (1st Edition)

 This is the book that started the Boy Scout movement.
-You’ll be amazed at the amount of useful information the first edition manual has compared to Scout manuals today.
+You’ll be amazed at the amount of useful information the first edition manual has (and how much more challenging the badges are!) compared to Scout manuals today.
 In addition to teaching essential scouting skills, the first edition also includes stories of adventure, bravery, and virtue that will excite and inspire any man.
 True first editions can be hard to find and super expensive, but inexpensive reprints are fortunately readily available.

 Into Thin Air by Jon Krakauer